How to use idioms in the IELTS Speaking test

 If you want to say – I look forward to seeing you again, I’m going to ask you how you’re going to use that in the exam.

-I had been really looking forward to going to Nha Trang because my friends had told me all about it.
+The place I’m going to talk about is […], and I had been really looking forward to going there because my friends had told me all about it.

-You can also use this for any book or film or even a person that you met.
+You can use similar phrases for any book or film or even a person that you met.

-[A question about national holidays / culture / favourite time of year]
+Speaking Part 2 question – A question about national holidays / culture / favourite time of year

 Like most Vietnamese people, I always look forward to the lunar new year, which we call the Tet holiday.
 The reason I look forward to it so much is that it’s the time of year when the whole family gets together, and apart from that [linking phrase], I get lucky money.